 Since joining our team, qLit’s Facebook page became much better.
 Besides managing our Facebook feed, Ibolya translated several articles of qLit from Hungarian to English.

 Zsófi got her degree in animation at Metropolitan University.
-She works as a freelance graphic designer and is trying to find out how to break into the illustrator profession, which she has been preparing for since the age of 3.
-QLit is not the first occasion she gets in the service of an LGBTQ+ organization, she was also a volunteer at the many times mentioned EuroGames Budapest.
-Fun facts: cat lover (follow @csaszarzsomle instagram!) and she finished the Vienna Half Marathon this spring.
+She works as a freelance graphic designer, currently she thrives in the world of digital caricature. qLit is not the first occasion she gets in the service of an LGBTQ+ organization, she was also a volunteer at the many times mentioned EuroGames Budapest.
+Fun facts: cat lover (follow @csaszarzsomle instagram!) and she finished the Vienna Half Marathon in 2017.

-Zsófi makes us happy with her illustrations, for example qLit’s own graphics of OUTober are thanks to her creativity and style.
+Zsófi makes us happy with her illustrations, for example qLit’s own graphics of qLit shop are thanks to her creativity and style.

 Dóri moved to Budapest from Pécs, she graduated as a nurse from Semmelweis University, then she cared for premature babies for 5 years.
 As for now, she is on a short break where she changed the hospital to an office and the incubator to a computer.